xapple/gefes/README.md

     export PATH="$HOME/repos/gefes/bin/linux/mcl/:$PATH"

 ### Step 3: Install your own version of python
 Your system probably comes with a version of python installed.
 But the variations from system to system are too great to rely on any available python.
 We prefer to just install our own in the home directory.
+Also, we will then be able to install modules without any administrator privileges.

 For this we will be using this excellent project: https://github.com/yyuu/pyenv